-Long March Through the Jazz Age, out today on Fire Records, features demos from the late Chris Bailey (1956 to 2022) fleshed out into real Saints songs.
+Long March Through the Jazz Age, out today on Fire Records, features demos from the late Chris Bailey (1956 to 2022) fleshed out into real Saints songs by Chris and the band.
 The results vary from the somewhat rough sounding "Empires (Sometimes We Fall)" to the sublime twang of "Judas", a real highlight here.
 "Break Away", another gem, compares favorably with the Eighties output of The Saints.
-That's sort of a remarkable thing to write considering this was built around an unfinished demo.
+That's sort of a remarkable thing to write.

 Long March Through the Jazz Age is impressive.
-Worries about what this was going to sound like (given how it was put together) are gone within a play of the first few songs.
+Worries about what this legendary outfit of Australian rock would sound like in 2025 are gone within a play of the first few songs.
 Somehow the rock gods and goddesses have smiled on these saints of punk again.
 The fire in Bailey, in his voice, is here, and numbers like "A Vision of Grace" are as affecting as you would expect.

 Long March Through The Jazz Age by The Saints is out today via Fire Records.